bparanj/crystal/programming/iac/docs/boto/create-route-table.md

 1. **Directs Traffic:** The route table determines where network traffic from your VPC's subnets should be directed.
 It contains a set of rules, called routes, that define the destinations for network traffic.

 2. **Internet Connectivity:** For a subnet to communicate with the internet, the route table associated with that subnet must have a route that directs internet-bound traffic to an internet gateway or a virtual private gateway.
-This is typically done by adding a route for `0.0.0.0/0` (representing all IP addresses) that points to an internet gateway (for public subnets) or a NAT gateway/NAT instance (for private subnets).
+This is  done by adding a route for `0.0.0.0/0` (representing all IP addresses) that points to an internet gateway (for public subnets) or a NAT gateway/NAT instance (for private subnets).

 3. **Inter-Subnet Communication:** Route tables are used to control how traffic is routed between the subnets within a VPC.
 By default, AWS enables full communication between subnets within a VPC, but custom route tables can be used to modify or restrict this behavior.